- Home

 Technology Insights

-The ethernet segment accounted for the largest market revenue share in 2025, driven by cost-per-bit efficiency, a broad interoperability ecosystem, and a continuous standardization roadmap that ensures long-term scalability.
+The ethernet segment accounted for the largest market revenue share of 85.8% in 2025, driven by cost-per-bit efficiency, a broad interoperability ecosystem, and a continuous standardization roadmap that ensures long-term scalability.
 Unlike alternative interconnect technologies, Ethernet benefits from IEEE-driven standard evolution (25G/50G/100G/400G and beyond), enabling predictable upgrade paths while maintaining backward compatibility, an essential factor for enterprises managing heterogeneous infrastructure.

 The infiniband segment is expected to grow at the fastest CAGR during the forecast period, due to the escalating demand for deterministic, ultra-low-latency, high-message-rate performance, and near-linear scalability in tightly coupled compute clusters.
 Research institutions, national supercomputing facilities, and AI-focused data centers increasingly rely on InfiniBand fabrics for massively parallel processing environments where microsecond-level latency consistency and high throughput are mission-critical.